BRETT-WIKI

 THE KITCHEN WORKBENCH & ERGONOMICS

-„The way it looks on your chopping board, that's what it looks like in your head.“ (Stevan Paul)
+“The way it looks on your chopping board, that’s how it looks in your head.”
+(Stevan Paul)

-In more than 5 years of working with the kitchen workbench, we have hardly encountered any concerns as frequently as the question of ergonomics:
+In more than 5 years of working with the kitchen workbench, we have hardly encountered any concerns as often as the question of ergonomics:

-How does it feel with this battery of containers between you and the actual cutting board and whether you don't have the most horrible back pain within minutes after being bent over from standing there?
+How does it feel with this array of containers between you and the actual cutting board, and don’t you get the worst back pain within minutes of bending over while standing there?

-Since Johannes always took the board with him to work in the restaurant kitchen to test it from the very beginning, the answer was always from the top of our heads:"No, not at all", because even after a tough 16-hour shift there was no more back pain than usual.
+Since Johannes always took the board with him to work in the restaurant kitchen to test it from the very beginning, the answer was always off the top of our heads: "No, not at all," because even after a tough 16-hour shift there was no more back pain than usual.

-Nevertheless, we think the question is justified, so we have worked on the subject theoretically in order to have a solid answer at hand whenever we encounter this question.
+Nevertheless, we believe the question is justified, so we have worked on the topic theoretically to have a solid answer ready whenever this question arises.

 For this answer, we first examined the processes on a conventional cutting board.

-We have identified work zones, working directions and problems.
+We identified work zones, working directions, and problems.

-Then we did the same thing with our board and compared our results.
+Then we did the same with our board and compared the results.

 The result is simple and quite plausible – here is our theory of work zones: